SammyLord/SneedWolf/README.md

-# SneedWolf
+# 🐺 SneedWolf

 ***A browser for the rest of us.***

-A non-woke build of LibreWolf.
+Another Firefox fork, based on LibreWolf.

 ## Note to macOS users!